Day 24: Amasa to Meitar

 We started they day almost 3000 feet up, so it was very cold, and rainfall coming in kept it that way.
-We hiked down through the woods (which were nice despite being from the JNF forest mold all the way - more on that in a second) which were deep in the rainclouds - we couldn't see more than a few meters, and it felt very much like a sinister enchanted forest in a fairy tale.
+We hiked down through the woods, deep in the rainclouds - we couldn't see more than a few meters, and it felt very much like a sinister enchanted forest in a fairy tale.

 We spent the rest of the day heading down in altitude until we ended near the town of Meitar.
 Here, Idan got his traditional refreshment of Pepsi Max (he acquired a somewhat religious devotion to the stuff along the trail) and we camped just outside town.
 Unfortunately, it rained in the morning, which made getting up a muddy, miserable business.
 Also, Joyce discovered she lost the poles for her tent, and I couldn't find trees to use my hammock, so we all crammed into Idan's Tarp Tent which luckily was meant for three.
 (As for the tent poles, we never found them, but came up with a creative solution using a tree at the next campsite).

-The generic JNF forest consists of a certain species of pine tree, I believe the Aleppo Pine, which early Zionist settlers and then the Jewish National Fund planted all over the freaking place in northern and central Israel.
+The generic JNF forest consists entirely of a certain species of pine tree, I believe the Aleppo Pine.
+Early Zionist settlers and then the Jewish National Fund planted them all over the freaking place in northern and central Israel.
 There has been a lot of criticism of this by environmental groups and ecologists, because the non-indigenous monoculture acts as somewhat of an invasive species, preventing other plants from growing and disrupting the ecosystem.

 Of course, the original forests were almost all gone at the time the Jewish settlers arrived -remember all those cedars from Tyre that David and Solomon imported?
 People have been deforesting this area forever, and the Ottomans struck the final blow in the process of building the Hejaz railway.
 But I think the choice to plant forests of a single species of pine tree reflected Europeans' desire to make their new country look like something familiar to them, rather than a concern with the environment.
 In addition, all JNF forests look exactly the same, whether you're on Mt.
 Meron, Mt.
 Gilboa, the Jerusalem mountains, or on the southern fringes of Judea - even though the native ecology in each of those areas is fairly distinct.